 All FOX products have a one-year warranty on defects in materials or workmanship.
-Please view the full warranty terms and conditions at www.ridefox.com/ps-warranty.
-Contact a FOX Warranty representative at 1.800.FOX.SHOX (1.800.369.7469).
+Please view the full warranty terms and conditions at www.ridefox.com/ps-warranty or contact a representative at 1.800.FOX.SHOX (1.800.369.7469).